ni/measurement-plugin-python/README.md

 pip install ni-measurement-service
 ```

-Check if you have installed the expected version of MeasurementLink Services installed by running the below command:
+Check if you have installed the expected version of MeasurementLink Services Python Support installed by running the below command:

 ```cmd
 pip show ni-measurement-service